MrDinsdale/Cactus/README.md

 .block__element--modifier {}
 ```

-For more information have a look at [MindBEMding - Getting your head round BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) by Harry Roberts, its a great read!
+For more information have a look at [MindBEMding - Getting your head round BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) by Harry Roberts, it's a great read!

 ### Cactus wrapper
 The Wrapper element sets the max width `$cactus-wrapper-width` of the content and centers it on the page, by default this is 60em (960px).